nmeum/readit/README.md

 Work in progress, I am (more or less) happy with the input format.
 The tooling is still in very early stages of development.
-Tooling for finding entries is available as a proof of concept.
-Additionally, I would like to add tooling for generating reference graphs, interacting with fields (e.g. list all field names), and tooling for generating HTML output.
+Tooling for finding entries and generating reference graphs is available as a proof of concept.
+Additionally, I would like to add tooling for interacting with fields (e.g. list all field names) and tooling for generating HTML output.
+The existing tooling also needs to be improved significantly.

 ## Features